 In 2018, Dubai was the premier destination for business meetings in the Middle East and Africa region.
 Dubai has over 740 hotels with over 120,000 rooms and more than 200,000 sqm of conference and exhibition centers.

 Dubai International Airport is the world's busiest airport by international passenger traffic.
 It connects Dubai to 159 cities with non-stop flights.

 According to statistics, Dubai World Trade Centre (DWTC) has hosted over 400 business events in 2018 with an influx of almost 3.5 million delegates.

 Dubai Corporation for Tourism and Commerce has formulated business events stakeholders committee to facilitate international business events in the UAE.
-Among the committee companies are professional congress organizers (PCOs), exhibition organizers, and DMCs like Alpha Destination Management and MCI Middle East, Expo 2020 Dubai, Venues and airlines like Emirates, Dubai World Trade Centre, Jumeirah Hotels & Resorts.
+Among the committee, companies are professional congress organizers (PCOs), exhibition organizers, and DMCs like Alpha Destination Management and MCI Middle East, Expo 2020 Dubai, Venues, and airlines like Emirates, Dubai World Trade Centre, Jumeirah Hotels & Resorts.

 Abu Dhabi is the 2nd most popular destination for business meetings in the Middle East and Africa region.
-With unique facilities and structures that include Ferrari World, Yas Marina Circuit, Al Ain Convention Centre and Abu Dhabi Green Garden City, and Etihad Towers Abu Dhabi one of the most spectacular event destinations in the United Arab Emirates.
+With unique facilities and structures that include Ferrari World, Yas Marina Circuit, Al Ain Convention Centre and Abu Dhabi Green Garden City, and Etihad Towers, Abu Dhabi is one of the most spectacular event destinations in the United Arab Emirates.

 Abu Dhabi has hosted an array of international events such as International Diabetes Foundation, World Urban Forum, World Ophthalmology Congress, World Future Energy Summit, and the Global Forum for Innovations Agriculture, IDEX the largest defense exhibition and conference in the Middle East, IBTM Arabia a meetings and events industry trade show.